Enterprise IoT Security

 Secular demand fueled by human-led innovation

 The security market is enormously broad and complex, with hundreds of public and private companies offering solutions.
-There are so many startups that it can be difficult to keep track – various industry analysts that track the market have identified between 1,200-1,400 active companies.
+There are so many startups that it can be difficult to keep track of – various industry analysts that track the market have identified between 1,200-1,400 active companies.
 IT security is different from other technology sectors because demand is driven by external forces - human-led innovation.
-Whatever metrics one measures threats are getting more fierce, more difficult to detect, more difficult to combat and more numerous.
+Whatever metrics one measures threats are getting more fierce, more difficult to detect, more difficult to combat, and more numerous.
 The business of IT security will suffer only when the bad actors decide to go home and the likelihood of this is slim to none.
 For the foreseeable future, high-quality IT security vendors will continue to see strong sales.